CrowdNotifier/crowdnotifier-sdk-android/README.md

 ## Static methods of CrowdNotifier

 The CrowdNotifier class implements the following static methods that can be used to interact with the system.
-All storage of data needs to be handled by the app itself.
+The SDK only stores encrypted entries of check-ins as well as exposure matches.
+Any additional storage of data needs to be handled by the app itself.

 Name | Description | Function Name